IMMM-SFA/electricity_entity_boundaries/README.md

-# electricity_entity_boundaries_2018
+# electricity_entity_boundaries
-Nested boundaries for electricity entities (e.g., counties, utilities, balancing authority areas, NERC regions and subregions) including workflow processing for automated mapping.
-This repository is for the 2018 version of the EIA-861 dataset.
+Nested boundaries for electricity entities (e.g., counties, utilities, balancing authority areas, NERC regions, and subregions) including workflow processing for automated mapping.
+This repository contains a generic version of the code that works for the 2017 and 2018 versions of the EIA-861 dataset.
+Input files, including the raw versions of the EIA-861 datasets, are included in this repository.

 ## Contact
 Casey Burleyson, PNNL,
 casey.burleyson@pnnl.gov

 ## Setting-up and Executing the Code
-1. Clone this repository using `git clone https://github.com/IMMM-SFA/electricity_entity_boundaries_2018.git`
+1. Clone this repository using `git clone https://github.com/IMMM-SFA/electricity_entity_boundaries.git`

-2. Download and uncompress the EIA-861 file (TBD) from the IM3 data repository.
-You should also download the County_Metadata.xlsx file (https://dx.doi.org/10.25584/data.2019-04.721/1508393).

-3. Set-up the `config.ini` file found in the root of this repository.
+2. Set-up the `config.ini` file found in the root of this repository.
 Be sure to adjust the paths of each file to represent where the downloaded input data is stored and where you want the output data to be saved to.

-4. To run code from terminal or command line:
+3. To run code from terminal or command line:
     - Navigate to the `src` directory in this repository
     - Assuming you have `matlab` in your path, run the following command in the terminal:  `matlab "Main('<path to config file>')"` where `<path to config file>` if the full path with file name and extension of your modified `config.ini` file
     - If running from a `matlab` prompt:  `Main('<path to config file>')`